-The Department recognized the unique challenges that the State Workforce Agencies (SWA) faced in implementing and reporting the COVID-19 pandemic unemployment insurance programs.
-In FY 2023, ETA continued to analyze the COVID-19 expenses and benefit accounts receivables as reported by the SWA since the inception of the pandemic programs to determine the need for additional estimates.
+The Department continues to recognize the unique challenges that the State Workforce Agencies (SWA) faced in implementing and reporting the COVID-19 pandemic unemployment insurance programs.
+In FY 2024, ETA continued to analyze the COVID-19 expenses and benefit accounts receivables as reported by the SWA since the inception of the pandemic programs to determine the need for additional estimates.
+During FY 2024, ETA developed a trend analysis to estimate additional accounts receivable for COVID-19 benefit overpayments and recoded the additional estimates for Q3 and Q4.
+In addition, ETA reached out to the States not reporting on the ETA 902P and 227 Reports for PUA, Pandemic Emergency Unemployment Compensation (PEUC) and Federal Pandemic Unemployment Compensation (FPUC) on a quarterly basis to obtain benefit overpayment information.